tiborsimon/tiborsimon.github.io/_posts/2015-05-28-smart-sinusoids.md

 # Smart Sinusoids - the easy way

 __Smart Sinusoids__ is a trigonomecric function wrapper that's main purpose is to help you to generate sinusoid signals.
 It does this with the help of [Simple Input Parser]({% post_url 2015-05-02-simple-input-parser %}) and the _Parameter Engine_ written inside of it.
-[Simple Input Parser]({% post_url 2015-05-02-simple-input-parser %}) allows you to give __Smart Sinusoids__ parameters in any order you want, and the _Parameter Engine_ allows you to give any type of parameters and it will try to compose with them a sinusoid signal.
+[Simple Input Parser]({% post_url 2015-05-02-simple-input-parser %}) allows you to pass __Smart Sinusoids__ parameters in any order you want, and the _Parameter Engine_ allows you to give any type of parameters and it will try to compose with them a sinusoid signal.

 To demonstrate how easy is to use __Smart Sinusoids__ let's compare it to the old fashion way.